← Back to all foods

 Oats (Avena sativa) are a cereal grain grown in temperate climates worldwide.
 They are available as steel-cut (Irish), rolled (old-fashioned), quick, and instant oats, as well as oat flour, oat milk, and oat bran.
 Scotland, Russia, and Canada are among the largest producers.

 Oats have been cultivated for over 3,000 years and are a breakfast staple in many cultures.
 They are used in porridge, overnight oats, granola, baking, and increasingly in plant-based milk alternatives.
+That long history is part of why oats still feel so familiar and practical today.
 Oats are naturally gluten-free but are often processed in facilities that handle wheat.

 Why oats may support an anti-inflammatory diet